SteveHentschel/My-Frankenstein/README.md

 MF Rev 1.3.0 -- (11/18/13)
 - Added Quick Index (list) for longer lists with search function (from J Popovic tutorial)
-- Added thumbnail processing in Create/Edit, also display in regular index.
+- Added thumbnail processing in Create/Edit, also display Thumbs in regular index.
 - Next: working on formatting/beauty now, then time to deploy

 MF Rev 1.2.0 -- (11/17/13)